 - avoid using this technique too many times with a single speech or piece of writing

 Example of the Use of Anaphora in Music

 I well remember this iconic song by the Police.
-It was written by the groups lead singer Sting and in 1983 it became the biggest hit single in the USA and the UK.
+Written by the groups' lead singer Sting and in 1983, it became the biggest hit single in the USA and the UK.